Dependency

 This command is intended for targets that have been previously declared using dependency(IMPORT), and is typically used in conjunction with dependency(EXPORT) to complete the definition of an imported target for external reuse.
 It fills in target properties that are used when generating the export script.
 Therefore, there is no benefit in calling it if the target is not intended to be exported.

-The PUBLIC keyword indicates that the specified directories apply to the usage requirements of the target (i.e., will be propagated to consumers of the target).
+The INTERFACE visibility keyword indicates how the specified directories apply to the usage requirements of the target: they will not be used by the imported target but propagated to its consumers.
 The directories following it must use generator expressions like $<BUILD_INTERFACE:...> and $<INSTALL_INTERFACE:...> to distinguish between build and install phases.

 The command accepts the following mutually exclusive modifiers: